DevExpress/aspnet-documentmanagement-bestpractices/README.md

 This mode is adapted for viewing documents, especially on mobile devices:

-- The page's render is faster than in the edit mode;
+- Pages render faster than in edit mode
-- Readability for different devices because of the adaptive layout;
+- Improved readability for different devices, due to the adaptive layout
-- Easy navigation through documents on mobile devices using the browser's built-in search on the page.
+- Easy navigation through documents on mobile devices using the browser's built-in page search

-End-users can to return to the file explorer or edit the document using navigation buttons.
-When users click the pen button, the document is opened in edit mode office documents in the [ASPxRichEdit](https://docs.devexpress.com/AspNet/17723/asp.net-webforms-controls/rich-text-editor/product-information/main-features) or [ASPxSpreadsheet](https://docs.devexpress.com/AspNet/16159/asp.net-webforms-controls/spreadsheet/product-information/main-features) controls according to the document's format.
+End-users can to return to the file explorer or edit the document using the navigation buttons.
+When an end-user clicks the pen button then the document is opened in edit mode.
+Office documents are then either loaded in the [ASPxRichEdit](https://docs.devexpress.com/AspNet/17723/asp.net-webforms-controls/rich-text-editor/product-information/main-features) or [ASPxSpreadsheet](https://docs.devexpress.com/AspNet/16159/asp.net-webforms-controls/spreadsheet/product-information/main-features) controls depending on their format (docx, xlsx, etc.).

 ![EditingView](/img/EditingView.png)